NCAR/GlobusArchiver/README.md

 ```

 ## Running GlobusArchiver.py
-First you will want to use the "print_params" argument to create a default configuration file for GlobusArchiver.py
+First you will want to use the "print_params" argument to create a default configuration file for GlobusArchiver.py   ConfigMaster treats your configuration file like a python module, and python requires no periods in the configuration name (except the .py), so **please use underscore or dash as separators in your configuration name.**

 ```
 GlobusArchiver.py --print_params > GlobusArchiver_my_project.py